Every Writer Needs a Cartel

 The idea is that you and I are competing for the same, limited attention spans.
 We are both trying to get readers interested in our writing, trying to build a platform, and trying to sell our books.

 However, instead of acting like competitors, we could choose to act like allies.
-By helping each other, you and I could multiply our efforts.
+By helping each other, you and I can multiply our efforts.

 Ernest Hemingway was far from a self-made man.